 Though my life looks different than I imagined it would, motherhood and marriage are not necessary for me to have hope and purpose.
 Every woman’s story looks different and holds value.

-If Mother’s Day is hard for you:
+If Mother’s Day is hard for you, try doing the following:

 What started as an outlet for Ruth to talk about her faith and make friends has actually shown her what Christians can learn from sororities.

 Jessica Harris was addicted to hardcore pornography.
-She wants to tell other women with similar struggles, “You’re not alone.”
+She wants to tell other struggling women, “You’re not alone.”

-©1994-2018 Cru.
+©1994-2022 Cru.
 All Rights Reserved.